Learn something new every day

 More Info... by email

-As with many allergies, reactions to dander can develop relatively suddenly, even to those who have spent years around a particular type of animal.
+As with many allergies, reactions can develop relatively suddenly, even for those who have spent years around a particular type of animal.
 Symptoms are often mild and can include sinus congestion, itchy or watery eyes, sneezing, and coughing.
 More serious attention must be paid to symptoms such as respiratory distress or asthma attacks.

-If these efforts do not resolve or significantly improve allergic symptoms, it may be necessary to find a new home for the pet.
-If this is the case, be aware that pet dander can remain for months or years without thorough cleaning efforts.
+Regularly deep cleaning the animal’s environment is essential, as well.
+Pet dander can remain for months or years without thorough cleaning efforts.
 These should include washing all soft materials like bedding, rugs, and curtains, and replacing or cleaning all air conditioning and heat vents to remove any buildup.
 It is important to dust all furniture, vacuum the house thoroughly, and steam clean any carpet and upholstered furniture.

 @clintflint - That makes sense, since people are hardly breathing in whole cat hairs every time they get an allergic reaction.